EASL’s May meeting will feature Dr. Richard Condrey, retired from LSU Department of Oceanography and … Read more »

 Meal Sponsor is Oak Terrace Service Station and owner Todd Gautreau.
 We appreciate our sponsors!
 Hope to see you at the next meeting.

-EASL’s next general member meeting: Monday, November 16 at 7pm at the American Legion Hall in Gonzales.
-The public is invited and welcome to attend to listen to the guest speaker and enjoy a meal with us.
+EASL’s next general member meeting: Monday, May 16, 2016 at 7pm at the American Legion Hall in Gonzales.
+The public is welcome to attend to listen to the guest speaker and enjoy a meal with us.

 Our general meetings are held at the American Legion Hall Post 81 in Gonzales (near the new police station on Cornerview Road) on the third Monday of each month.
 Address: 421 E City Park Ave, Gonzales, LA 70737.